tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Sending an encrypted ClientHello {#send-echo}

-In order to send an encrypted ClientHello, the client MUST first generate its ClientHelloInner value.
-In addition to the normal values, ClientHelloInner MUST also contain:

- - an "echo_nonce" extension
- - TLS padding {{!RFC7685}}.
-This SHOULD contain X bytes of padding where X + the length of the non-padding bytes in ClientHelloInner is equal to ECHOConfig.maximum_message_length.

-Then, the client determines if it supports the server's chosen KEM, as identified by ECHOConfig.kem_id.
+In order to send an encrypted ClientHello, the client first determines if it supports the server's chosen KEM, as identified by ECHOConfig.kem_id.
 If one is supported, the client MUST select an appropriate cipher suite from the list of suites offered by the server.
 If the client does not support the corresponding KEM or is unable to select an appropriate group or suite, it SHOULD ignore that ECHOConfig value and MAY attempt to use another value provided by the server.
 The client MUST NOT send ECHO using HPKE algorithms not advertised by the server.

-When offering an ECHO, the client MUST NOT offer to resume any non-ECHO PSKs.
-It additionally MUST NOT offer to resume any sessions for TLS 1.2 or below.

-Given an ECHOConfig with fields public_key and kem_id, carrying the the HpkePublicKey and KEM identifier corresponding to the server, clients compute an HPKE encryption context as follows:
+Given a compatible ECHOConfig with fields public_key and kem_id, carrying the HpkePublicKey and KEM identifier corresponding to the server, clients compute an HPKE encryption context as follows:

 ~~~